polterguy/polterguy.github.io/documentation/magic.lambda.dates/index.md

-# Manipulating dates from Hyperlambda
+# magic.lambda.dates

-Date manipulation slots for Magic.
+This project contains date manipulation slots for Magic.
 More specifically, this project contains the following slots.

 * __[date.now]__ - Returns the now date, equivalent of `DateTime.Now`.
 * __[date.from-unix]__ - Converts the specified Unix timestamp to a `DateTime` object.